yunfanye/sql-proxy/README.md

 - **Multi-database support**: Connect to PostgreSQL, MySQL, or Snowflake
 - **HTTP API**: Execute SQL queries via simple HTTP requests
+- **Read-only by default**: Only SELECT queries allowed unless `--allow-write` is specified
 - **Table access control**: Configure disallowed tables to prevent access to sensitive data
 - **SQL validation**: Parses and validates SQL queries before execution
+- **Query logging**: All SQL queries are logged to the console with timestamps
 - **Interactive setup**: Guided configuration wizard when no config file exists
 - **Zero configuration start**: Just run `npx @yunfanye/sql-proxy` to get started
 - **Public access**: Expose your server to the internet via Cloudflare tunnel with `--public`